mtanviruzzaman/ml-linear-regression-from-scratch/README.md

-Solve lineare regression using numpy:
+Solve linear regression using numpy:
 1. In closed form
 2. Using gradient descent